 - Gollum (Sméagol)

-- Journey Through the Dark (The Mines of Moria & The Bridge of Khazad-Dûm)
+- Journey in the Dark (a.
+The Mines of Moria and b.
+The Bridge of Khazad-Dûm)

 As you can see, each movement of the symphony is based on a certain character, setting, or situation from the book, and each movement encapsulates that particular moment perfectly.
 Gandalf sounds very sage and wise, but also embarks on a frantic journey to research the Ring; Lothlórien is ancient and mysterious, with the instruments mimicking natural forest sounds; Gollum, represented by a soprano saxophone solo, is slimy and conniving, but may still have some good in him as represented by the accompanying orchestra; Journey Through the Dark is long, treacherous, and mysterious, with the showdown with the Balrog near the end being grand and epic; Hobbits have a simple march-like tune as their theme, with a solemn, hymn-like variation of that theme following it, showing the simplicity of the Hobbits’ way of living.
 It’s even speculated that Howard Shore took at least some inspiration from this symphony when writing the score for the Lord of the Rings films directed by Peter Jackson.
 It’s hard to deny after listening to the symphony, but whether or not it’s actually true remains up to debate.